-The Scottish Housing Regulator regulates registered social landlords (RSLs) and local authority housing and homelessness services to protect the interests of:
+The Scottish Housing Regulator (SHR) regulates registered social landlords (RSLs) and local authority housing and homelessness services to protect the interests of:

 • tenants and their families